lightning-signer/validating-lightning-signer/lightning-storage-server/README.md

 The server returns an HMAC using a shared secret that covers the stored items (`put`) or retrieved items (`get`).
 A nonce is also covered in the case of a `get`.
 This can be used to prove to a signer in a secure enclave that there was no replay attack by a MITM, and that the server was actually reached for the operation.

+# Integration Test

+For running integration tests of `lssd` present in [integration_test](./lssd/tests/integration_test.rs) a docker service is required to pull images and spin up containers for the associated database.
+We use [testcontainers](https://testcontainers.com/) which provides us ability to create temporary containers.

 # Try it

 ```sh